andrius-siup/gym-app/README.md

 ### About

 This is a **"Your Gym"** landing page,  with useful information about the gym, timetable, classes, memberships, personal trainers.
-There is also information about, working hours, location, links for social media.
+There is also information about working hours, location and links for social media.
 There is a Sign in / Sign up and Contact Us form.
 Easy to navigate for any website visitor.
 This website is compatible with mobile to desktop devices.
 The website was designed for nonexisting gym club, with no existing personal trainers and their names.
 The "Your Gym" website was created for educational purposes.
 The inspiration was borrowed from the Code Institute tutorial "Whiskey drop".